MicrosoftDocs/ai-builder/ai-builder-docs/use-model.md

 Create a schedule to generate predictions regularly in Common Data Service.
 To view the scheduling options available for your model type, see [Set a run schedule for your category classification model](text-classification-model-use-tags.md#set-run-schedule-on-common-data-service).

 > [!NOTE]
 > At this time, you can't use the schedule feature to run a category classification model.<!--Do you mean to mention some other kind of model here?
-If this is true, then this section really shouldn't be here, and text-classification-model-use-tags.md needs to be modified also.-->
+If this is true, then this section really shouldn't be here, and text-classification-model-use-tags.md also needs to be modified.-->

 ## Run now